Where yoga classes are resuming

 I am a Hatha Yoga teacher and undertook my training with the British Wheel of Yoga.
 I teach adults one-to-one in Sheriff Hutton, near York.
 I also teach classes at Welburn Village Hall on Tuesday mornings and Sheriff Hutton Village Hall on Wednesday mornings during term time.
 Please email for more information.

-I have been practising yoga for 20 years.
+I have been practising yoga for 24 years.
 During that time, I have come to understand how my physical and psychological well-being are inseparably linked, each affecting the other.
 For example, when I am calm, I find it easier to concentrate and remember things.
 When I feel physically strong and supple, I feel more robust and resilient and better able to deal with what life throws at me.
 Listening to counselling clients over the years, I have observed how true this is for all of us.
-From offering counselling only, I am expanding the service I offer to include yoga tuition.
+From offering counselling only, I am expanding the individual service I offer to incorporate breathing and meditation techniques where appropriate.
 In this way, we can approach difficulties twice as effectively.

 HOW MUCH WILL IT COST?

-Yoga classes are £7.00 per person per session when paying for a block of classes or £8.50 per session if you come occasionally.
+Yoga classes are £8.00 per person per session when paying for a block of classes.
+I am not offering drop in at the moment.

 HOW DO I GET STARTED?